 Trick #4: Never assume and always be aware of your surroundings including every child as seconds count.
 It only takes a second to start drowning and it is silent.

 Idea #1: Secure pools with appropriate barriers.
 It is best to install a four-foot or taller fence around backyard pools and use self-closing and self-latching gates that open away from the pool.

 Idea #2: Consider door safety alarms if your door opens directly into the pool area.
 Using a surface wave or underwater alarm will also give you added protection from accidental falls into the pool.

 Idea #3: Empty portable pools when not use and store away.
 Children can drown in as little as one inch of water.

-Idea #4: Never leave floats or pool toys laying around as they can block your view and be a trip hazard.
+Idea #4: Never leave floats or pool toys lying around as they can block your view and be a trip hazard.

 Idea #5: Keep a first aid kit, life preserver, and phone around should you have to call 9-1-1.

 CLASSES YOU CAN TAKE TO FRESHEN UP YOUR POOL SKILLS:

 some really great classes with some being strictly online for pool and spa operators to aquatic risk management.